Kausheya2006/vlab_project_pickles/README.md

 2. Tailwind CSS: A utility-first CSS framework for building responsive and customizable user interfaces.
 3. MongoDB: A NoSQL database used for storing data.
 4. Google Maps API: Used for embedding Google Maps and providing location-based services.
-5. OpenAI API: Used for integrating a chatbot to provide instant assistance to users.
+5. Gemini API: Used for integrating a chatbot to provide instant assistance to users.

 ## Contributing